Christmas decorating ideas for foyers, sideboards and console tables.

-It’s that time…the holiday season has arrived!
+It’s that time of the year… the holiday season has arrived!
 Are you planning and preparing?
-Have you started your Christmas decorating?
+Have you started your Christmas decorating yet?

 Since the season is about so much more than just Christmas morning, starting to decorate at the end of November makes the house magical all December long while building up the excitement to Christmas Day.

 You know I love to decorate, but I really, really LOVE to decorate for the holidays.
 I know it stems from my childhood and coming home after school in early December to a house transformed by my mom into a holiday wonderland of greenery, twinkle lights, and Christmas touches all around.

 It also comes from years of working in retail display and decorating the stores I worked in from top to bottom every Christmas.
 I learned a lot of tips and tricks and use many of them year after year to decorate my house.

 Trees and mantels get most of the decorating attention this time of year, but I like to “do-up” the sideboard in my foyer by decorating it differently each year.

 Remember what I did last year?
 I enjoyed creating that display, but since my life is in limbo while we are making the transition to a new house, I found myself craving order… I think that is why my mind went to lining up similar items from snowflake placemats, mercury votives, glitter spheres, faux cedar trees, and shimmer branches into orderly rows. :-)